-Descriptive analysis of the studied variables in controls and in subjects with liver steatosis
+Table1 shows descriptive analysis of studied variables in controls and subjects stratified for degree of liver steatosis.

 Serum levels of FAS protein and LPL activity among the groups were significantly different.
 The subjects with steatosis showed circulating levels of FAS and LPL significantly higher than controls.
 Moreover, stratifying for score of steatosis, the subjects with severe steatosis had significantly higher serum levels of FAS protein and LPL activity compared to subjects with mild and moderate liver steatosis.

 In addition, a positive and statistically significant trend in serum FAS concentration from lower to higher degree of steatosis was also detected (Table1).